TheNXFury/NXFuryInfoSec/.github/ISSUE_TEMPLATE/request-for-comment-template.md

 You may also link to a pull request here.

 **Alternatives**
-Please provide some alternatives here if applicable, just for ease of communication.
+Please provide some alternatives here if applicable for ease of communication.